yantze/dotfiles/LINUX_TIPS.md

-grep -o "SEARCH.*/usr/bin" dummy.log //Print  only  the  matched  (non-empty) parts of a matching line, with each such part on a  separate output line. grep -L/l "str" a.txt b.txt //-L, --files-without-match; -l, --files-with-matches grep -c "str" a.txt  // only output the number of result grep -x "hole line" a.txt // only output that exactly match the whole line rsync -arvuzp --chmod=g+rx -e "ssh -p 22333" ./db.txt 172.31.195.91:/home/yantze/test/ chmod -v a+wt dir  //Make this directory writable and sticky.
+grep -o "SEARCH.*/usr/bin" dummy.log //Print  only  the  matched  (non-empty) parts of a matching line, with each such part on a  separate output line. grep -L/l "str" a.txt b.txt //-L, --files-without-match; -l, --files-with-matches grep -c "str" a.txt  // only output the number of result grep -x "hole line" a.txt // only output that exactly match the whole line ps -ef | grep 'httpd\|vsftpd' //find 'httpd' or 'vsftpd' rsync -arvuzp --chmod=g+rx -e "ssh -p 22333" ./db.txt 172.31.195.91:/home/yantze/test/ chmod -v a+wt dir  //Make this directory writable and sticky.
 “Sticky” means that even if multiple users have write permission on a directory, only the owner of a file can delete the file within a sticky directory.